Tentena, Indonesia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Make sure to choose the correct type.
-The vast majority of adapters on sale are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types C and F. It's important that you get the necessary kind.
+Most adapters available are simply plugs and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
 This one should work in most places.

 Luggage scale to avoid fees